Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

   - Top bass layers high-passed around 100-150Hz
   - MB at the end for some high-end and also general control of all the distortion
   - Subtle FX on top basses for extra interest.
+- Normal compression not super important, mostly distortion and MB.

 #### Bass
 saw and icanhaskick and then the saw 2 voices both -1 slight detune only and then just a matter of filter automation to like have the highs come in a bit later (slightly) and then a bit of phase flanger distort and then maybe slight MB in there.
 Also hyper on it on 30% and stuff.
 I should put this somewhere.
 EQ at around 100-150Hz (plenty room for sub).